partywhale/partywhale.github.io/books.md

 ---

 <p class="message">
   This is a list of books I've read.
-Obviously not *all* the books I've read, just those I've read or re-read since implementing this list.
+Obviously not *all* the books I've read, just those I've read or re-read since implementing this list, and some entries I've scavenged off of Goodreads.
 I use it to keep passages I want to remember or favourite quotations.
 </p>

 {% assign sorted = site.books | sort: 'date' | reverse %}